kumahq/kuma-website/app/_src/production/deployment/stand-alone.md

 #### Control plane offline

-* New data planes proxis won't be able to join the mesh.
+* New data plane proxies won't be able to join the mesh.
 * Data-plane proxy configuration will not be updated.
 * Communication between data planes proxies will still work.